jiangtao-zz/qshine/qshine/docs/applicationEnvironment.md

 Application environment configuration are the system wide settings that affect application running in deployed environment.

 Environment settings could contain application config files and dependency components.
-The config files could be located in different folder and different environment levels.
+The config files and components could locate in different folder.
+The application will search all the configure folders by configure setting.
-Each level could contain the same environment variable that will have the same affect for the application.

 The environment config files could be shared by many applications running in same host.
 Different level config files (folders) form a hierarchy of application settings.
-The setting hierarchy overwrite the variable from higher to lower.
+The setting hierarchy overwrite the variable from higher to lower as default.
+The setting overwritten options can be specified by ApplicationEnvironmentInitializationOption.

-The environment config files and dependency (pluggable) components are structured in the same folder.

-The application environment setting service provider environment variable settings, dependency (pluggable) component settings, bootstrapper and mapping service.
+The application environment library provide services for environment variable settings, dependency (pluggable) component settings, Startup and mapping service.

+The ApplicationEnvironment configure file could be formatted differently.
+The common configure file formats are:

+    .NET app config XML file format (default format) .NET Core JSON file format

 ## Environment config file format
 The environment config is a typical .NET application config file which contains application configuration environment section.